-7. The dam is founded on rock and consists of three sections.
-The north section is approximately 176 feet long, and the crest, elevation 534.2 feet (msl), varies in height from 3 to 13 feet above the foundation.
-The center section is approximately 30 feet long and constructed on a ledge island.
-This section is essentially a concrete cap with a crest elevation of 542.1 feet (msl).
-The south dam is approximately 43 feet long, and the crest of this section is set at
+7. The dam is founded on rock and consists of two sections defined by a change in alignment.
+The south section is 122 feet long, and the north section is 126 feet long.
+The crest elevation is 519.98 feet (msl), and varies in height from two to ten feet above the foundation.
+The dam is fitted with one foot high hinged flashboard panels on both the north and south crest sections.
+The normal headwater elevation is 521.0 feet (msl), and the normal tailwater elevation is 497.0 feet (msl), providing a gross head of 24 feet.

-- elevation 538.9 feet (msl).
-The normal headwater elevation is 539.9 feet (msl), and the normal tailwater elevation is 524.9 feet (msl), providing 15 feet of gross head. - 8.
-The dam is fitted with flashboards on both the north and south sections.
-The six foot high flashboards placed on the north section of the dam are hinged and can be dropped during flood periods to increase spillway capacity.
-A cable way is provided for this purpose.
-The flashboards on the south section of the dam are one foot high and fail during flood periods. - The impoundment has a surface area of 15.2 acres, a useable storage capacity of 15 acre-feet, and a backwater influence of 3,500 feet. - 10.
-A stoplog-controlled trash/ice sluice, six feet wide and located adjacent to the face of the headgate structure, is included in the south section of the dam. - 11.
-A headgate structure serves as the entrance to a power canal.
-It is approximately 51 feet wide and contains four head gates.
-Each head gate is approximately 10 feet wide and is manually operated.
-The head gate structure serves to reduce the amount of trash entering the power canal and also provides the means for dewatering the power canal for inspection and/or repair.
-The power canal connects the reservoir to the intake of the powerhouse.
-It is approximately 44 feet wide, 90 feet long, and 16 feet deep. - 12.
-The intake structure is coupled to the powerhouse.
-An inclined trashrack structure is located directly upstream from the entrances to the turbine water passages.
-Gate slots are provided at the upstream entrances of the turbine water passages for placement of a bulkhead to close off and dewater the turbine passage. - 13.
-The powerhouse contains two S. Morgan Smith vertical shaft, Francis-type turbines.
-The units are coupled to 300 kw and 400 kw generators and have adjustable wicket gates operated by headwater float control.
-The average annual generation for the twenty year period through 1990 was 2,766,000 kwh. (applicant's response to FERC AIR No. 9) Except for routine monitoring, inspection and maintenance, the plant is operated automatically and unattended.

-14. The powerhouse substation is located adjacent to the power canal.
+- 8. The impoundment has a surface area of 18.3 acres, a useable storage capacity of 18 acre-feet, and a backwater influence of 4,500 feet. - 9.
+Flashboards are maintained in place from mid-May through mid-March.
+The boards fail from winter ice and are normally repaired in mid-May.
+Debris or a summer storm event can also cause flashboard failure, which normally occurs no more than once a season. - 10.
+The integral intake powerhouse is located at the downstream end of a power canal.
+Two manually operated timber bulkhead gates control flow to the 87 foot long power canal, which contains an overflow spillway in the outboard wall.
+This overflow discharges into a channel between the side of the powerhouse and an island which separates the channel from the falls.
+An inclined trashrack with intermediate support beams is located directly in front of the entrance to the turbine water passage. - 11.
+The powerhouse contains a single James Leffel, vertical shaft, Francis-type turbine coupled to a 700 kw generator.
+The unit has adjustable wicket gates operated by headwater float control.
+The average annual generation for the twenty year period through 1990 was 3,869,000 kwh. (applicant's response to FERC AIR No. 9) Except for routine monitoring, inspection, and maintenance, the plant is operated automatically and unattended. - 12.
+The powerhouse substation is located north and adjacent to the power canal.
 A 12.5 kv transmission line carries output from the facility to the Bay Street Substation located in St. Johnsbury.